 2. As it is difficult to quantify the effect of shareholdings, the method used to verify the rationale behind said holdings is described.
 The “K” LINE Board of Directors verifies the appropriateness of individual holdings on a fiscal year-end basis.

-When exercising the voting rights as to the Cross-Shareholdings, the Company shall fully examine whether or not the relevant propositions would contribute to the enhancement of the Company’s corporate value, hold dialogues with issuing entities as needed, and shall determine whether it would vote for or against the said propositions.
+When exercising the voting rights as to the Cross-Shareholdings, “K” LINE shall fully examine whether or not the relevant propositions would contribute to the enhancement of its corporate value, hold dialogues with issuing entities as needed, and shall determine whether it would vote for or against the said propositions.

-The Board of Directors is responsible for establishing the internal control system, evaluating its effectiveness, and ensuring that it functions properly.
-In addition, through monitoring and verifying the status of the internal control system, the Internal Audit Group plays a role in supporting the Board of Directors in carrying out its responsibilities for the development, maintenance, and enhancement of the internal control system.
-Audit & Supervisory Board members oversee the processes by which directors establish the internal control system and confirm that it is functioning effectively.
-Further, while respecting the autonomy of each of the Group companies, “K” LINE supports and supervises the establishment and effective management of internal control systems within each of these Group companies to ensure that activities conducted across all Group companies are appropriate.
+the Board of Directors is responsible for establishing, evaluating the effectiveness of, and ensuring the functionality of the internal control system.
+In addition, through monitoring and verifying the internal control system, the Internal Audit Group supports the Board of Directors in fulfilling its responsibilities for the development, maintenance, and enhancement of the internal control system.
+Audit Committee oversees the establishment of internal control system by Directors and monitors that the mechanism is functioning effectively.

-To ensure proper business operations of “K” LINE Group companies, we have established the Charter of Conduct for “K” LINE Group Companies as a keystone for both corporate governance and compliance of the entire Group.
-Based on this Charter, each Group company has established its own Implementation Guideline for the Charter of Conduct.
+To ensure proper business operations of entire “K” LINE Group companies, we have established the Charter of Conduct for “K” LINE Group Companies as a code of conduct applicable to entire “K” LINE Group companies.
+Based on this Charter, each Group company has established its own rules and regulations.
+We have also established Affiliate Business Management Rules and require our group companies to seek approval for, consult on or report on certain important matters.

 Ernst & Young ShinNihon LLC